shockz09/Tapped/README.md

 Uses `CGEventTap` to listen for keyboard events system-wide.
 This requires **Accessibility permission** which you'll be prompted to grant on first launch.

+### Word Counting

+Counts words by detecting when you start typing a new word (transition from space/enter to a letter).
+Accurate for normal typing.

 ### CRDT Sync

 Each device maintains a G-Counter (Grow-only Counter) for keystroke tracking.
 When syncing via iCloud: